 FINDING: Pedestrian/bikeways are not proposed or required at this time.
+Criteria does not apply.

 B. Reconstruction or modification of public roads and highways, not including the addition of travel lanes, where no removal or displacement of buildings would occur, and/or no new land parcels result.